Tandem wing: Design principles

 A tandem wing configuration has two main wing planes, with one located forward and the other to the rear.
 The difference is greater than the wing chord, so there is a clear gap between them and the aircraft centre of gravity (CG) lies between the wings.
 Compared to the conventional layout, where the tailplane exerts little or no vertical force in cruising flight, both tandem wings contribute substantially to lift.

 The basic tandem configuration uses wings which are equal in size and in line with each other.
 Examples have flown successfully, such as the Peyret glider of 1922.
 However the rear wing is usually placed either above or below the fore wing, in order to avoid its turbulent wake.
 One wing is often made a little smaller than the other, according to the details of the design.
 Indeed, there are no clear dividing lines between the conventional vs. tandem, or the tandem vs. canard configurations.
-The high-mounted fore wing and low-mounted aft wing arrangement is also sometimes treated as an extreme staggered biplane and referred to as the Nénandovich biplane.
+The high-mounted fore wing and low-mounted aft wing arrangement is also sometimes treated as an extreme staggered biplane and referred to as the Nenadović biplane.

 Interference effects between the two wings can make a tandem layout less efficient in cruise than the equivalent conventional design, however examples such as the Scaled Composites Proteus are capable of exceptional efficiency.

 The tandem layout creates a "slot effect" in which the front wing deflects air downwards over the rear wing, reducing the angle of attack (AoA) of the rear.
 At high aircraft AoA, this causes the front wing to stall first, allowing safer flight at low speeds than the equivalent conventional layout.
 It also offers good STOL performance.

 Tandem wings have also been used on ground-effect vehicles, where the front wing is used to direct air downwards beneath the rear wing to create a lifting air cushion.